Table of Contents[Hide][Show]

 Mary tells the story of how her desperate father consulted with a band of gypsies that lived not far from their small town in Wales about what to do to save her life.
 The gypsy women told him to make an onion poultice and put it on her feet to draw the infection and congestion out of her lungs.

-The onion poultice worked remarkably well and Mary, now a healthy Grandmum in her 70’s, is still alive and well to tell the tale.
+The onion poultice worked remarkably well!
+Mary, now a healthy Grandmum in her late seventies, is still alive and well to tell the tale.

 How to Make an Onion Poultice

 Making an onion poultice is incredibly simple.
 It takes just a few supplies to quickly prepare one to use for chest congestion.